ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `PUT /api/2.0/ai/web-search/configure`

-Configure
+Configure and verify web search

-Validates a web-search configuration against the live provider and stores it only when the provider answers, replacing the previous one in a single write.
+Validates a web-search configuration against the live provider and stores it only if the provider answers, which makes it the safe way to save a form in one step. &#x60;entityId&#x60; scopes the configuration to a room and has to name one the caller can open; omitting it configures the portal.
+A &#x60;baseUrl&#x60; pointing at a private network address is refused.
+Use &#x60;PUT api/2.0/ai/web-search/set-active-config&#x60; when the configuration should be stored without a provider round trip.

 #### Parameters